 It is interesting to consider whether similar situations appear in other contexts.
-Composite (quadrupole-like) nematic order appears in diverse contexts such as in frustrated magnets (as, for instance, in the context of order-by-disorder in the $J_{1}$-$J_{2}$ Heisenberg model or in easy-plane pyrochlores) and in iron pnictides.
-Giving the results here uncovered, dissipation due to the coupling to gapless modes (such as that of a metallic Fermi liquid) may not couple to that composite magnetic order, and, consequently, the fluctuations of the associated nematic rare regions may not be overdamped by dissipation.
+Composite (quadrupolelike) nematic order appears in diverse contexts such as in frustrated magnets (as, for instance, in the context of order by disorder in the $J_{1}$-$J_{2}$ Heisenberg model or in easy plane pyrochlores) and in iron pnictides.
+Giving the results here uncovered that dissipation due to the coupling to gapless modes (such as that of a metallic Fermi liquid) may not couple to that composite magnetic order, and, consequently, the fluctuations of the associated nematic rare regions may not be overdamped by dissipation.

 It is also interesting to test our result in other models.
-In Appendix~\ref{sec:Another-way-to} we consider two possible modifications on the dissipation of the quantum fluctuations: one in which the couplings to the oscillator bath is color-dependent and another in which there is only one oscillator bath for both color spins.
+In the Appendix~\ref{sec:Another-way-to} we consider two possible modifications on the dissipation of the quantum fluctuations: one in which the couplings to the oscillator bath are color dependent and another in which there is only one oscillator bath for both color spins.
 In both cases, our result remains: the smearing occurs only to the transitions to the FM phase.

 Finally, we argue that our results are not restricted to one spatial dimension.
-Our SDRG method can be applied to any dimension and the smearing (or lack of) will not depend on the underling coordination number.
+Our SDRG method can be applied to any dimension and the smearing (or lack thereof) will not depend on the underlying coordination number.